-The majority of the Group and Company's assets match its liabilities from a liquidity perspective, including both investment-linked business and investment guarantees.
+The majority of the Group and Company's assets match its liabilities from a liquid perspective.

 The table below breaks down the company's assets according to time to liquidate.
 It is worth noting that, in a stressed environment, the market value of these assets is likely to be negatively affected.